Electronic versions with newly typeset mathematics and figures:

 It is remarkable that the authors and the publisher have made this book freely available at the MIT Press site, licensing it under a Creative Commons license.
 That is much appreciated.
-The existence of HTML source has made it possible to convert the book to other formats, one of which is presented here.
-Current revision is based on the Unofficial Texinfo Format (UTF), version 2.neilvandyke4, which has grown out from Lytha Ayth’s version 2.
+The existence of HTML source has made it possible to convert the book to other formats, some of which are presented here.
+Current revisions are based on the Unofficial Texinfo Format (UTF), version 2.neilvandyke4, which has grown out from Lytha Ayth’s version 2.
 Many thanks to Lytha Ayth for the conversion effort and to Neil Van Dyke for maintaining and hosting the UTF.

 Showcase of improvements

 Most visible changes in this version are properly typeset mathematical expressions and vectorized figures.
 Below is the power series from exercise 3.59 typeset in old and new style:

 All the figures in the last version were typed in ASCII art.
 Those are quite good, and really the only way to have any graphics in Info document.
 It’s nice to see that people are keeping the fascinating art of ASCII alive.
 But Texinfo supports vector images, too, if compiled to PDF.
 As an example is the linked list diagram from figure 2.24 in both styles:

 One minor detail to fix was the redundancy in cross references.
 A simpler way to link to another section is shown below.
 Figure and exercise pointers are also shortened.
 Page numbers are obsolete in ebook links and have been dropped.
 There is page number on each page, though (only in the ordinary pdf, not in pocket edition).